Somehow-Qualified/marketing-deck/src/index.md

 {% include "charities.njk" %}

 <!-- Got anything else to talk about?
 Include it here.
 For example, what are some of your accolades/achievements. -->
-## Other Accolades
+## Bragging Rights/Flexes

-- Twitch front page, Nov 2020
+- Twitch front page, Nov 2019